 Estimation is hard.
 There are many different ways to do it, and none of them are perfect.
 This is still something I experiment with all the time.
 It depends on what sort of relationship you have with your team.
-We’ve developed a weekly sprint cadence that is very personal and self-owned.
-We trust the engineers on the team to manage their epics as part of the development process.
+Developing a weekly sprint cadence that is very personal and self-owned can help.
+It’s also important to trust the engineers on your team to manage their epics as part of the development process.

 How can I successfully transition as a PM for larger tech companies when I come from a more non-traditional background?

 I started out by doing a small startup in college which I used to propel me through initial interviews at Microsoft.
 I know that at Twitter, we look for action moreover than credentials.
 Working on a side project or concretely demonstrating things you’ve built will go a long way here.
 Regarding getting in front of an audience, continue to build your network.

 Go to different events in your area, reach out to people at a company you’re interested in, and make yourself known.
 Recruiters can be a double edged sword, the easiest way to recruit is thru existing networks and referrals.
 That’s not ideal as we miss a lot of awesome candidates this way, but getting yourself out there can offset some of that.